IACC Charter 2022

 The Committee will coordinate all efforts within the Department of Health and Human Services concerning autism spectrum disorder.
-The Committee's primary mission is to provide advice to the Secretary of Health and Human Services on matters concerning autism spectrum disorder and to facilitate the efficient and effective exchange of information on autism activities among the member agencies in order to enhance coordination of autism-related programs and activities.
+The Committee’s primary mission is to provide advice to the Secretary on matters concerning autism spectrum disorder and to facilitate the efficient and effective exchange of information on autism activities among the member agencies in order to enhance coordination of autism-related programs and activities.
 In carrying out the objectives and activities stated above, the Committee will assist in increasing public understanding of the member agencies' activities, programs, policies and research and will provide a forum for public questions and presentations.

 Agency or Official to Whom the Committee Reports

 The Committee makes recommendations to the Secretary and submits to the Congress and the President an annual update on the summary of advances and an annual update to the strategic plan.

-Management and support services will be provided by the Office of the Director, National Institute of Mental Health.
+Management and support services will be provided by the Office of the Director, National Institute of Mental Health (NIMH).

 Estimated Annual Operating Cost and Staff Years

 The estimated annual cost for operating the Committee, including compensation and travel expenses for members but excluding staff support is $1,866,209.
 The estimated annual personyears of staff support required are 7.5 at an estimated annual cost of $740,471.

 Designated Federal Officer

 The Director, NIMH, will assign a full-time or permanent part-time employee of the National Institutes of Health (NIH) as the Designated Federal Officer (DFO) of the Committee.
 In the event that the DFO cannot fulfill the assigned duties of the Committee, one or more full-time or permanent part-time NIH employees will be assigned as DFO and carryout these duties on a temporary basis.

 The Committee will meet at the call of the chairperson or upon the request of the Secretary.
 The DFO will prepare and approve all meeting agendas, attend all committee and subcommittee meetings, adjourn any meeting when it is determined to be in the public interest, and chair meetings when directed to do so by the Director, NIH, or the Director, NIMH.

 Estimated Number and Frequency of Meetings